 For example, a Gaussian spectrum with a normalized (by the maximum Doppler shift of the channel) standard deviation of 0.1, can be created as:

 d = doppler.gaussian(0.1);

 As in the case of channel objects, Doppler objects can be duplicated

 then separate instances of a Doppler object, in that modifying either

 reference the same instance of a Doppler object, in that modifying

 either one will cause the same modification to the other.

 The syntax for viewing and changing Doppler object properties

-is the same as for the case of channel objects (see Display Object Properties and Change Object Properties).
-The
+is the same as for the case of channel objects (see Displaying and Changing Object Properties).

 disp can be used with Doppler objects